Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

+We consider the following ways of constructing preferences: \begin{itemize} \item \emph{Impartial Culture}: each voter type draws uniformly an element $\mathcal{L}(\bar A)$, \item \emph{$d$-dimensional culture}: each candidate and each voter types is given a uniform random position in $[0,1]^d$ where each coordinate represents a ``political axis''; the preferences of a voter type is obtained by sorting the candidates by increasing distance to the voter type, using the $\ell^1$ metric

+that sums the levels of disagreement along the various axes; $\limit$ is then inserted by drawing a random ``distance'' to the voter type, with the same law than the distance between two uniform points in $[0,1]^d$ \end{itemize}

-We ran extensive experiments for each combination of a set of strategies (Leader Rule or its modification) and each political culture among the Impartial Culture and the $d$-dimensional cultures with $d\in\{1,2,3,400\}$.
-In each case, we generated $100\,000$ independent electorates and recorded whether a Condorcet winner exists, and if yes whether the Polling Dynamic has a ``bad cycle'' (or bad equilibrium), some of whose states do not elect the Condorcet winner.
+We ran experiments for each combination of a heuristic among the Leader Rule and its modification and each political culture among the Impartial Culture and the $d$-dimensional cultures with $d\in\{1,2,3,400\}$.
+In each case, we generated $100\,000$ independent preference profiles and recorded whether a Condorcet winner exists, and if yes whether the Polling Dynamics has a ``bad cycle'' (or bad equilibrium), i.e. where some of the ballot profiles do not elect the Condorcet winner.
 Each run took a couple of hours on a single core of a modern CPU.
 The results are provided in Table \ref{tab:experiments}.

-We see that the Leader Rule is very effective in electing the Condorcet winner in practice, with only the Impartial Culture witnessing slightly larger odds of not electing her.
-Structured landscape very rarely produce bad cycles, with the linear ($d=1$) landscape having produced none in $100\,000$ attempts (this is no accident, see Section \ref{s:1d}).
+The first take-away is that in practice \begin{important} The Leader Rule is very effective in electing the Condorcet winner. \end{important} Only the Impartial Culture witnesses slightly larger odds of not electing her while structured cultures very rarely produce bad cycles, the linear ($d=1$) culture having produced none in $100\,000$ attempts (this is no accident, see Section \ref{s:1d}).

+On the contrary, when voters apply the Modified Leader Rule and thus, with the kind of preferences used here, refuse to approve of candidates below their personal threshold no matter what, bad cycles are more common.
+They never dominate, but they culminate \emph{precisely} in the case of a linear culture, with $15\%$ of preference profiles leading to a bad cycle in the Polling Dynamics.
+The situation that is most favorable to the Leader Rule, is also the worst one for its modification!